 The purpose of this class is to give any student seeking a career in the athletic profession an opportunity for supervised professional experience as an athletic coaching assistant.
 Students will assist the coaches of Howard Payne University athletic teams with various management duties, practice management, game management, and strategic planning.
 This course is an elective course for any major seeking a future in athletic coaching, or other associated professions in sports.
 The course may be taken a maximum of three times for credit.
-Prerequisite: None.

 EXERCISE AND SPORT SCIENCE 4131.
 INTERNSHIP IN RECREATION/SPORTS MINISTRY.

 The purpose of the course is to provide opportunity to apply principals and theory of recreation and sport as tools of Christian ministry.
+This course may be repeated for credit.
 Fall and Spring.
 Prerequisite: None.
+One to three semester hours usue. wone.
+One to three semester hours

 EXERCISE AND SPORT SCIENCE 4134-4234.
 PRESCRIPTION IN EXERCISE: PRACTICUM.
 The purpose of this course is to apply the principles and theory learned in the study of Prescription of Exercise (ESS 4333).
 Spring.

 Prerequisite: ESS 4333.

 One to two semester hours